mahmoudnafifi/11K-Hands/README.md

 12. getfeatures.m: return the CNN features and LBP features required for the SVM training process.
 13. get_all_features.m: extract features from all images to feed the SVM classifier in the SVM training process.
 14. SVM_d_9.m and SVM_p_2.m: is the trained SVM classifiers to be used in the demo.m

+Biometric classification files are:
+1. preprocessing.m: return 4-D image contains the smoothed version of the image in the first 3 layers and the detail layer in the fourth layer of the image.
+2. Apply_preprocessing_to_all.m: to apply our preprocessing to all images before train.
+3. getfeatures.m: return the CNN features and LBP features required for the training process.
+4. get_all_features.m: extract features from all images to feed the SVM classifier in the SVM training process.
+5. get_data_identification.m: extract training and testing images from the main directory of the hand images.
+You have to first use get_all_features.m to get all features from images, then use this code to extract all training/testing sets of the features not the images.
+6. training_ID.m: train SVM classifiers (it loops through all sets described in the paper)
+7. get_fnames_ids.m: get file names and ids for train SVM classifiers.
+8. test.m: to test a particular classifier.
+You can download them from our webpage.
+Run steps 2, 4, 5, then 6 to re-train the SVM classifiers.

 Note:
 Because of the 4-D images, you are going to get an error states the following: